 - Improperly loading the trailer, causing a dangerous shift in the cargo

-Another situation that could be considered negligence is when the driver’s employer gives him or her a schedule that is impossible to complete without speeding or driving recklessly.
+Another situation that could be considered negligence is when the driver’s employer gives them a schedule that is impossible to complete without speeding or driving recklessly.

 Common Truck Crash Injuries